Our Board Members

 Originally from Wichita/Valley Center area, the City of Wichita has much reason to thank Mary Lou.
 She worked with the Parks Department to develop Botanica, and also spearheaded the development of the Delano district.
 A retired local business owner, Mary Lou has been a board member since 2008 and puts her efforts to good work helping spearhead the rescue.
 She performs many valuable services, and perhaps the two most valuable are taking board meeting minutes and spending time with Tiny.
 Those two are inseparable.

-Marsha, a registered nurse, works alongside Ande at Wesley Medical Center.
+Marcia, a registered nurse, worked along side Ande for many years.
 She grew up in Indiana and has lived all over including Madrid, Spain.
 We are blessed that she has landed in Derby, Kansas.
-She's got a terrific granddaughter with whom she travels all over the barrel racing circuit.
-They have a beloved permanent rescue, Wind Dancer, and they often serve as a de facto foster home for one or more other rescue horses.